Tim Sherwin

-Timothy Sherwin (born May 4, 1958) is an American former professional football tight end who played in the National Football League (NFL) for seven seasons for the Baltimore/Indianapolis Colts.
-He played college football at Boston College.
+Timothy Sherwin (born May 4, 1958) is an American former professional football player who was a tight end for seven seasons in the National Football League (NFL) with the Baltimore/Indianapolis Colts and New York Giants.
+He played college football for the Boston College Eagles.
 He was selected by the Colts in the fourth round of the 1981 NFL draft with the 94th overall pick.